dj311/remote-timing-attacks-are-practical/README.md

 There's quite a bit more to this attack than Ive explained here, but thats a high-level overview of the core parts.
 The papers explanations are clearer than what I've written above, and relatively short.
 It's definitely worth a read.

+If you've read it and aren't 100% sure what they mean by zero-one gap, take a look at [slide 7 in this presentation](https://www.cs.jhu.edu/~fabian/courses/CS600.624/slides/week1.pdf#page=7) from Johns Hopkins' "Selected Topics in Network Security (Spring 05)" course.
+It helped clear things up for me.

 ## Practice
 This project consists of two key components:
   1. Server :: Runs the vulnerable Apache server on port 443.